deadlyvipers/dojo_rules/introduction.md

-Hi, myh name is Marcos!
+Hi, my name is Marcos!

 Thanks for having me on the dojo.